 In 2013, Sarah created Quist, a free app for iOS, Android, and Windows that brings LGBTQ+ and HIV history to life with a following of over 35,000 from over 100 countries.
 In 2014 she worked with Apple and Google to make their tech policies more inclusive of bisexual terms.
 She was also invited to the White House to contribute on LGBTQ+ tech issues that year.

 Cornell University Library named her a Zwickler Fellow in 2015.
 She received “The Future Is Now” award in 2017 from the Connecticut Women’s Education and Legal Fund for “exemplary leadership” in her community.
 GO Magazine named her part of the 2020 class of 100 Women We Love.
 In 2021 she was a research consultant for the Discovery+ show Book of Queer.
-She has also been the Assistant Editor for Tagg Magazine since 2021.
+She was the Assistant Editor for Tagg Magazine from 2021 t0 2023.
 Sarah is a participant in Lambda Literary’s LGBTQ Writers in Schools program and has been a guest on many radio shows and podcasts.

 She is based in Massachusetts.